jfischoff/jfischoff.github.io/data/blog/enjoyable-database-testing.md

 If database cluster folder (the first argument) does not exist, the continuation (second argument) will run.
 The third argument is to configure the temporary database which makes the cluster. `cacheAction` returns a Config that can be used to start a database initialize with the cached database cluster referred to in the first argument.

-Long story short you should hash your migrations and use them for cache path and use a migration action for the second argument.
+Long story short you should use `cacheAction` to store a database cluster at the state after the migration has been run stored at a location based on the hash of the migration query.
 If you do this you won't have to run your migrations every time you run your tests.

 Here is an example `tmp-postgres` setup function that does all the right things: